• Skip to main content

 Newcastle University

 I never originally intended to study geography, but an excellent A-level teacher and a year spent in the stunning landscapes of the Canadian Rockies changed my mind.
 After a few frantic calls at 4 in the morning to get a place at Newcastle University on clearing, I was set.
 I’ve spent my degree so far on a primarily physical geography pathway, which has given me a new perspective on the natural world.
-Newcastle’s degree programme is heavily research-forward, from which I’ve benefitted.
+Newcastle’s degree programme is heavily research-forward, from which I’ve benefited.
 I feel I’ve had a thorough opportunity to develop critical reading and writing skills whilst learning about topics that interest me.
 The support from my university has allowed me to explore some stunning locations: the Northumberland coast, the Lake District and Donegal, to name a few.

 I’ve just finished a month-long research expedition to Kangerlussuaq, Greenland, with five other students.
 We’ve studied the impacts of climate change on Russell Glacier, an outlet to the Greenland Ice Sheet, by quantifying and mapping glaciological, geomorphological, and biogeographical processes.
 In total, we completed six research projects to produce our dissertations.
 The trip required a serious amount of planning, which was particularly helped by the departments’ research, safety and technical staff.
 We couldn’t have completed this without the generous support of Newcastle University and our other funders: The Gino Watkins Memorial Fund, The Royal Geographical Society, The Sonia Stonehouse Fund, The Andrew Croft Memorial Fund, The Arctic Club and the Confederation of Scandinavian Societies.